-- After we perform the binary closing step, we then remove objects that are less than 120 km^2 in area.
-We found that this value 170 was suitable for our applications.
-No object capable of meeting the band criteria of Ganetis et al. (2018) is less than 120 km2 in area.
-An example of the binary closing and small object removal on the cosine scheme cores from the examples presented in Fig. 5 is shown in Fig. 7 to yield the filtered, spatially contiguous features of interest. - There were two steps from the established convective-stratiform algorithm that we turned off for our feature detection 175 application to winter storms.
+After we perform the binary closing step, we then remove objects that are less than 120 km^2 in area.
+We found that this value was suitable for our applications.
+No object capable of meeting the band criteria of Ganetis et al. (2018) is less than 120 km^2 in area.
+An example of the binary closing and small object removal on the cosine scheme cores from the examples presented in Fig. 5 is shown in Fig. 7 to yield the filtered, spatially contiguous features of interest.

+There were two steps from the established convective-stratiform algorithm that we turned off for our feature detection application to winter storms.
 An additional step can be applied to delineate a weaker echo subset of the background echo.
 We do not use this for our application and set both the weak echo and minimum value to 0 mm hr^{-1} (Table 1).
 Alternate values of these settings can be useful for tabulating statistics of different magnitudes of background radar echo.
-For the radar data set we were using, we found that the additional step of use a radius of influence around each core pixel as part of the feature was not needed.
+For the radar data set we were using, we found that the additional step of use a radius of influence around each core pixel as part of the feature was 195 not needed.
 To turn this off, we set the maximum core radius to 2 km, the same as the input grid pixel size (Table 1).
-For some applications, the radius of influence step may be needed, especially for finer grids. - 180 weather station snow rates.
-The output of the algorithm can yield strong and faint portions of the same contiguous feature as 185 well as objects that are solely of one type (Figure 8ghi).
+For some applications, the radius of influence step may be needed, especially for finer grids.